LAST UPDATED: 8/13/24 – Complete Capri, Italy Travel Guide

-However, because of its close proximity to the popular mainland towns of Sorrento and Naples, the island of Capri is far from a hidden-away secret.
+However, because of its close proximity to the popular mainland towns of Sorrento and Naples, the island of Capri is far from a hidden away secret.
 Each year, the island of Capri attracts over 2 million visitors who are eager to explore its beautiful beaches, swim in its amazing grottos, and enjoy the island’s stunning scenery.
 Many visitors choose to visit Capri on a day trip, while others choose to stay on the island to soak in all of the beauty and fun that it has to offer.
 Whether you decide to visit for the day or stay longer will depend largely on what you want to do while you are on the island.

-In this Capri Travel Guide, I am going to give you all of the information you need to plan a successful trip to Capri, Italy.
-I cover the best times to visit and the best ways to get there so that you can maximize what you are able to see and do on your trip.
-In addition, I outline the top things to see and do while you are there and where the best places to stay and eat are.
-With this information in hand, you can be confident that your trip to Italy will be one that you remember for the rest of your life.
+In this Capri, Italy travel guide, I am going to give you the information to plan a successful trip to the island of Capri.
+I cover the best times to visit and the best ways to get there.
+This way, you can maximize what you can see and do on your trip.

 At a Glance

-Passport requirements exist.
-See below for details. |
+| Passport requirements exist.
+See below for details. | |

-Immunization recommendations are listed below. |
+| Immunization recommendations are listed below. | |

-The official language in Italy is Italian. |
+| The official language in Italy is Italian. | |

-The official currency in Italy is the Euro. |
+| The official currency in Italy is the Euro. |

-Passport Requirements
+Italy Passport and VISA Requirements

 Travel Immunizations